 Michelle Pfeiffer

-Pfeiffer began her acting career with minor roles in television and film, before securing her first leading role in Grease 2 (1982).
-She achieved wider recognition for her breakthrough performance as Elvira Hancock in Scarface (1983), which brought her mainstream success.
-This was followed by leading roles in The Witches of Eastwick (1987) and Tequila Sunrise (1988).
-Pfeiffer received the first of six consecutive Golden Globe Award nominations for Married to the Mob (1988).
-She earned consecutive Academy Award nominations for Dangerous Liaisons (1988), for Best Supporting Actress, and The Fabulous Baker Boys (1989), for Best Actress, winning a Golden Globe Award for the latter.
+Pfeiffer's acting career began in the late 1970s, with minor television and film appearances.
+In 1982, she secured her first leading role in Grease 2, and received widespread recognition for her breakthrough performance as Elvira Hancock in 1983's Scarface.
+Mainstream success followed with The Witches of Eastwick (1987) and Tequila Sunrise (1988).
+For Married to the Mob (1988), Pfeiffer received her first of six consecutive Golden Globe Award nominations.
+She earned consecutive Academy Award nominations, Best Supporting Actress for Dangerous Liaisons (1988) and Best Actress for The Fabulous Baker Boys (1989), and won a Golden Globe Award for the latter.

-Established as one of the highest-paid actresses of the 1990s, Pfeiffer starred in The Russia House (1990) and Frankie and Johnny (1991).
-In 1992, she portrayed Catwoman in Batman Returns, and received her third Academy Award nomination for Love Field.
-She went on to appear in The Age of Innocence (1993) and Wolf (1994).
+By the early 1990s, Pfeiffer was one of the world's highest-paid actresses.
+She played Catwoman in Batman Returns (1992), and received her third Academy Award nomination for Love Field (1992).
+She continued to star in prominent films throughout the decade, including The Age of Innocence (1993) and Wolf (1994).
 Through her production company, Via Rosa Productions, she produced and starred in several films, including Dangerous Minds (1995).
-Pfeiffer reduced her workload in the 2000s to focus on her family, appearing in select projects such as What Lies Beneath (2000), White Oleander (2002), Hairspray, and Stardust (both 2007).
+In the 2000s, Pfeiffer reduced her workload to prioritize her family, appearing in select projects such as What Lies Beneath (2000), White Oleander (2002), Hairspray and Stardust (both 2007).

-Following a hiatus, Pfeiffer returned to prominence in 2017 with roles in Where Is Kyra?, Mother!, and Murder on the Orient Express.
+Following a hiatus, Pfeiffer returned to prominence in 2017, with roles in Where Is Kyra?, Mother!, and Murder on the Orient Express.
 That same year, she received her first Primetime Emmy Award nomination for portraying Ruth Madoff in the television film The Wizard of Lies.
 In 2020, she earned her eighth Golden Globe Award nomination for French Exit.
 Since 2018, Pfeiffer has portrayed Janet van Dyne in the Marvel Cinematic Universe, beginning with Ant-Man and the Wasp.
+In 2026, she began starring in the lead role of Stacy Clyburn in the Paramount+ series The Madison.

 Biography from the Wikipedia article Michelle Pfeiffer.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.